|

 The Catholic Center would like to extend an invitation to all incoming freshmen and their parents to join us at our Open House on Move In Day (Thursday, August 18) from 9 a.m. to 4:30 p.m.
 Drop in to meet our Chaplain, Fr.
 Josh Allen, tour our facility, get acquainted with our ministry and members, and enjoy some food and refreshments.
 We would like to also invite everyone to our Fall Welcome Mass on Sunday, August 21st at 11:30 a.m. at the Catholic Center followed by coffee and Donuts to welcome new parents and students to Georgia Tech.

-www.gtcatholic.org or email Chris Martineck at cmartineck@gtcatholic.org.
+For more information please visit www.gtcatholic.org or email Chris Martineck at cmartineck@gtcatholic.org.
 We hope to see you at the Catholic Center!

 Coming Soon...